A Survey of Reinforcement Learning For Economics: RLHF and AI Alignment

 Six methods are compared across $K \in \{25, 50, 100, 200, 500, 1{,}000, 2{,}000, 5{,}000\}$, averaged over 30 seeds.
 The neural network RLHF reward model is a two-layer MLP trained by Bradley-Terry MLE on the $K$ segment pairs; per-transition rewards are discount-weighted and summed to obtain a segment score, and the resulting 112-state reward table is solved by value iteration.\footnote{The neural network has 4 inputs (normalized log-wage, normalized amenity, employment indicator, action), 32 hidden units per layer, and $\sim$1{,}200 parameters.
-The logistic loss from Equation~(\ref{eq:rlhf_loss}) is applied to discount-weighted segment reward sums.} The correctly specified structural model parameterizes utility as $\hat{u} = \hat{\alpha} \log(w) + (1 - \hat{\alpha}) z$, estimating the single parameter $\hat{\alpha}$ via Bradley-Terry MLE, then solves the MDP.
+The logistic loss from Equation~(\ref{eq:rlhf_loss}) is applied to discount-weighted segment reward sums.
+The network parameterises $r_\theta(s, a)$, but the table handed to value iteration averages over actions to give $\bar{r}(s) = \tfrac{1}{2}(r_\theta(s, 0) + r_\theta(s, 1))$; this is harmless here because the true per-period reward in this environment is action-independent (actions affect only the next-state transition), so the Bradley-Terry MLE has no incentive to fit action-dependent payoffs.} The correctly specified structural model parameterizes utility as $\hat{u} = \hat{\alpha} \log(w) + (1 - \hat{\alpha}) z$, estimating the single parameter $\hat{\alpha}$ via Bradley-Terry MLE, then solves the MDP.
 The misspecified model uses $\hat{u} = \hat{\alpha} \log(w) + (1 - \hat{\alpha}) \bar{z}$, where $\bar{z} = 3$ is the mean amenity level; this model ignores amenity variation across jobs, treating all amenities as identical.
 DPO trains a tabular softmax policy directly from trajectory comparisons, bypassing reward modeling entirely.\footnote{DPO uses 112 logit parameters $\phi_s$, one per state, trained via the DPO loss (Equation~\ref{eq:dpo_loss}) with Adam optimization over a sweep of $\lambda_{KL} \in \{0.01, 0.05, 0.1, 0.5, 1.0, 5.0\}$, selecting the $\lambda_{KL}$ that minimizes training loss.
 The reference policy is uniform: $\pi^{SFT}(a|s) = 0.5$.
 To match the LLM setup where both completions condition on the same prompt, DPO comparison pairs start from the same initial state.} Tabular Q-learning ($10{,}000$ episodes, $\varepsilon = 0.15$, learning rate $0.1$) and exact DP provide scalar-reward baselines.
 All four preference methods receive identical comparison data per seed; DPO receives a same-state variant generated from the same seed.